POSYDON-code/POSYDON/docs/_source/introduction-acknowledgements/collaborative-team.rst

 - **Tassos Fragos (co-PI)**, *University of Geneva*.

-- `Monica Gallegos-Garcia <https://mpgalleg.github.io/>`_, *Northwestern University*: Assisted with early planning for the interstructure to generate MESA grids, running MESA simulations for POSYDON v2, and contributed to the analysis of compact object populations.
+- `Monica Gallegos-Garcia <https://mpgalleg.github.io/>`_, *Northwestern University*: Assisted with early planning for the infrastructure to generate MESA grids, running MESA simulations for POSYDON v2, and contributed to the analysis of compact object populations.
 Monica uses POSYDON to investigate the formation of compact object mergers.

-- `Seth Gossage\* <https://sgossage.github.io/>`_, *Northwestern University*: Core developer focused on development of MESA stellar evolution grids, especially for stars less massive than 10 solar masses.
+- `Seth Gossage\* <https://sgossage.github.io/>`_, *Northwestern University*: Core developer focused on the development of MESA stellar evolution grids, especially for stars less massive than 10 solar masses.
 Seth employs POSYDON in his research to find constraints on the physics of stellar rotation, convection, and magnetic fields.

 - `Vicky Kalogera (co-PI) <https://sites.northwestern.edu/vickykalogera/>`_, *Northwestern University*.